View the full list of fields, first using long-form arguments:

 .

-Prior to a node booting, the system will inform the DHCP server of MAC-to-IP address mappings for nodes known to the system.
-Changes to node indices, IP, or MAC addresses may affect these mappings and will cause updates to be sent to the DHCP server within a few seconds.
+Prior to a node booting, the system informs the DHCP server of MAC-to-IP address mappings for nodes known to the system.
+Changes to node indices, IP, or MAC addresses may affect these mappings and cause updates to be sent to the DHCP server within a few seconds.
 When a node makes a DHCP request, the DHCP server maps that node's MAC address to the correct IP and provides additional options to the booting node, including where to find the correct boot files.
 These boot files are linked in boot configurations stored in the database.

-Compute Nodes IPMI access¶
+Compute Nodes IPMI Access¶

 ipmitool